TriLogic/EasyJSON.COM/README.md

  There is a fully functional test application in the TestEasyJSON folder.

 To Do:
-  1) Implement code to replace a item in JSONArray by numeric index key
+  1) Implement code to replace an item in JSONArray by numeric index key
   2) Implement code to replace an item in JSONObject by string key

 ~Enjoy